-Yesterday, there was a policy passed that gay men can donate blood if they have had no sex with other men in the last four months.
+There was a policy passed in February 2019 that gay men can donate blood if they have had no sex with other men in the last four months.
 This new directive has been updated where previously they had to abstain from sex for 12 months.
 Before 2015, gay men were completely excluded from donating blood in the country.
 This change in the policy is a welcome one, but there is still a long way to go!

 Excluding gay men: what was the policy before and how has it changed?

 Gay men are considered as a high-risk group due to the risk of infection of HIV.
 The blood shows signs of the infection only after three months of exposure.
 Before 2015, the Netherlands was one of the many countries that completely excluded gay men from donating blood.
 However, after many efforts and lobbying, this policy was changed in the country to adopt many other countries’ policies like Australia, Sweden, and Portugal, to name a few.